nationalarchives/design-system/src/index.md

 ---
 layout: homepage.njk
 title: Home
-description: Designing services for The National Archives
+description: Design your service using National Archives styles and components
 ---

 ## What’s new